PocketMidi/KB1-config/README.md

 ## Battery Calibration

-After flashing firmware, the battery meter shows a `?` until calibrated.
-Charge continuously for 5.5+ hours in one uninterrupted session — do not unplug early or the timer resets to zero.
+After flashing firmware, the battery meter shows ? until calibrated.
+To calibrate:
+Power on the KB1 on battery — USB must not be connected at boot, or the session won't be tracked (power-cycle on battery first if needed).
+Plug into a computer's USB port to begin charging.
+Charge for 5.5+ hours total.
+Progress is saved automatically — if you unplug early, accumulated time picks up again next session rather than resetting.
+Once the full 5.5 hours accumulates, the battery is calibrated to 100% and the meter reports accurate percentages from then on.
 Only needs to happen once.

 ## Evaluation Mode